 Pompeii and Herculaneum can also get too hot during Summer, so September might be a better option.

 Festivals in September

-The Palio di San Rocco takes place at Figline Valdarno in Tuscany.
-The festival is said to be among one of the first ever races in the region.
-The event includes five days of celebrations which include a horse race, archery and jousting competitions in the first week of the month.
+The Palio di San Rocco takes place at Figline Valdarno, in Tuscany, during the first week of the month.
+The festival is said to be among one of the first ever races created in the region.
+The event includes five days of celebrations revolving around horse races, and archery and jousting competitions.

 In Sardinia, Dorgali town celebrates the feast of its patron saints for eight days.
 Saints Cipriano and Cornelio are the patron saints of the town and the celebrations include parades with medieval costumes, traditional dances, food and wine.

 In Dozza, every odd-numbered year, the Festival of Painted Walls (Il Festival del Muro Dipinto) takes place.
 In its occasion, artists from all over the world come to this medieval village near Bologna, to paint the walls of its buildings.

 Last, but certainly not least, come the celebrations for San Gennaro in Naples, on the 19th of September.
 The event revolves around the religious ritual of the liquefaciton of Saint Januarius' blood, and it is rightly considered the most important festival of Naples, as well as one of the most characteristic of the entire country.

 Celebrations include a large feast with traditional specialty foods and lots of wine, along with music and dancing.